TukangM/Windows10-11-iso/README.md

  - UUP Dump (not affiliated to Microsoft)

 # Updates
+ - 15/-/- codespaces are using xrdp for easy use (only me)
- - 14/01/2023 im lazy and busy to rebuild codespaces
+ - 14/-/- im lazy and busy to rebuild codespaces
  - 13/01/2023 something error on codespaces (vnc>port forward error [bad gateway]>change plan = reinstall/delete codespaces and use rdp protocol to control linux with vnc)